-Base column hinges at the exterior of the 8-story frames consistently fail the performance criteria.
-These failures are a corollary of the modeling parameters for P-M hinges in ASCE 41 (see linear discussion).
-These columns are force-controlled for flexure in the 8-story ELF-designed frame and the 16-Story RSA-designed frame (shaded in the table) for the NSP and NDP.
+These exterior column members that fail the criteria are force-controlled for both axial force and flexure due to P exceeding $0.5 \times P{CL}$ for the NSP and NDP.
 Still, the axial force demand, $P{max}$ , is from an individual record and is, therefore, biased by the behavior of the frame to that record.
 As such, it is difficult to capture record-to-record variability on force- and deformation-controlled response directly in the analysis for a set of ground motion records.
 Recall that the linear procedures also identified concerns with these columns.

 Establishing the in-plane column hinge model and performance metrics as a function of the out-of-plane flexural buckling strength, when governs $P{CL}$ , can be problematic for wide-flange columns.
-More so, when the gravity load alone produces an axial force greater than $0.2 \times P{CL}$ , which is the case in the exterior base columns in the 8-story frames (see calculations below).
-These column base hinges reach the CP deformation limit prior to the adjacent beam-to-column connections.
-The maximum axial force from the NDP in this column (and hinge component) is 992 kips, which provides an axial load ratio, $P/P{CL}$ , of 0.6 (which would require force-controlled action).
-The axial load ratio based on the section axial strength using expected material properties, $P / P{ye}$ , is 0.35 (which would require deformation-controlled action).
+More so, when the gravity load alone produces an axial force greater than $0.2 \times P{CL}$ .
 Consequently, modeling the section flexural strength of a column hinge using the section axial strength of that section would not result in a force-controlled condition.
 This was the approach taken in FEMA 273, the predecessor of ASCE 41.
-Further, it is theoretically inconsistent to model the component strengths within the same column as a function of both $P{ye}$ and $P{CL}$ .
-As is evident in the 8-story frame response, base column failures can initiate a rapid progression towards a collapsed state, analytically speaking.
+It is theoretically inconsistent to model the component strengths within the same column as a function of both $P{ye}$ and $P{CL}$ .